Epitech-Lyon/epitech-lyon.github.io/_posts/2021-12-15-blackstar.md

 ## Testing our Polymorphic capabilites

-We can just try to compile, crypt then execute our program, and check the differences:
+We can try to compile, encrypt, then execute our program, and check the differences:

 ![testing polymorphism](../assets/images/blackstar/exec.png "Compiling and testing our program")